17. Supplier Data, Critical Characteristics, and Producibility

 The claim did not follow basic manufacturing physics.
 Process tolerances on formed or machined features typically depend on feature size because the relative contribution of variation is larger at smaller scales.
 Rather than accept the blanket number, dimensional data was requested across a range of feature sizes and geometries — not just the program's nominal part.

-Acceptable implementations for the supplier capability data exchange include an APQP or PPAP packet structure when the customer-supplier relationship is formal enough to require it, a supplier-collaboration object under product-data control when revision-locked handoffs are mandatory, a controlled exchange folder with revision-stamped attachments and a named review log for smaller programs, or a shared Cpk dashboard with defined refresh cadence.
-The OS cares that the capability data (Cpk values, measurement methods, sample sizes, and control chart history) arrives with the same revision control as the design requirements — not that it arrives through any particular tool.
+Acceptable implementations for the supplier capability data exchange include a supplier-collaboration object under product-data control when revision-locked handoffs are mandatory, a controlled exchange folder with revision-stamped attachments and a named review log for smaller programs, or a shared Cpk dashboard with defined refresh cadence.
+What matters is that the capability data — Cpk values, measurement methods, sample sizes, and control chart history — arrives under the same revision control as the design requirements.

 Producibility as a continuous signal